-Your company balance sheet is an indication of the financial strength of your company – it gives an how much you owe, how much cash you have in the bank and how much profit you have made by way of your shareholders funds.
+Your company balance sheet is an indication of the financial strength of your company – it gives an idea of how much you owe, how much cash you have in the bank and the profit you have made by way of your shareholders funds.

 Demonstrating you have a strong balance sheet will help if you are trying to get business credit, bank loans and funding.
 But it also extends to your personal life if you own a Limited Company if you are trying to get a mortgage since some lenders will take into account your shareholder funds when working out how much you can borrow.
 So if you are approaching your financial year end here are 4 simple ways you can strengthen your balance sheet position: